LearnBoost/socket.io-spec/README.md

   The handshake was successful.

-  The body of the response should contain the session id (`sid`) given to the client, followed by the heartbeat timeout, the connection closing timeout, and the list of supported transports separated by `:`
+  The response will provide the following elements seperated by `:` in order: the session id (sid), the heartbeat timeout, the connection closing timeout, and finally the list of supported transport formats.

+  The list of transport formats will be seperated by `,`.

   The absence of a heartbeat timeout ('') is interpreted as the server and client not expecting heartbeats.